 On 22 May 1948, former RAF pilot Leonard Cheshire took a dying man, who had nowhere else to go, into his home.

-With no money, Leonard nursed the man himself.
-They became friends and this one act of kindness saw many more people coming to Leonard for help, people who were keen to share a home with others and all chip in together.
+With no money, Leonard nursed the man himself in his home of Le Court in Hampshire.
+They became friends and this act of kindness prompted more people to go to Leonard for help.
+People were keen to share a home with others and support each other.

-A wealth of source from our charity’s history and the life of our founder are stored at the Leonard Cheshire archive.
+More information about the life and history of our founder is stored at the Leonard Cheshire archive.